 SP Steve Barber of Takoma Park, Maryland.
-One of the "Baby Birds" who helped the Orioles reach their first Pennant race in 1960, as a 22-year-old rookie.
-He won 18 the next season and 20 just 2 seasons later, in 1963, making the All-Star Team and becoming the first Baltimore pitcher to win 20 in a major league season in 64 years.
-In 1966, he went 10-5 with a 2.30 ERA to make another All-Star Game, as the O's won their first Pennant and World Series.
+He was one of the "Baby Birds" who helped the Orioles reach their 1st Pennant race in 1960, as a 22-year-old rookie.
+He won 18 the next season and 20 just 2 seasons later, in 1963, making the All-Star Team and becoming the 1st Baltimore pitcher to win 20 in a major league season in 64 years.
+In 1966, he went 10-5 with a 2.30 ERA to make another All-Star Game, as the O's won their 1st Pennant and World Series.

 SP Joe Saunders of Falls Church, Virginia.
-Won 17 games for the Anaheim Angels in 2008 (making the AL All-Star Team), 16 more in 2009, losing just 7 and helping them reach the postseason each time.
-Having a bad season this year, traded to the Diamondbacks after going just 6-10 for the Angels, is now 9-16, but is only 29 and should bounce back.
+He won 17 games for the Anaheim Angels in 2008 (making the AL All-Star Team), 16 more in 2009, losing just 7 and helping them reach the postseason each time.
+Having a bad season this year, he was traded to the Diamondbacks after going just 6-10 for the Angels, is now 9-16, but is only 29, and should bounce back.

 SP Justin Verlander of Goochland, Virginia.
 Just 27 years old, he's already won 83 games in the majors, with an ERA+ of 117 and a WHIP of 1.259.
 In 2006, he was the AL Rookie of the Year, helping the Tigers win the Pennant.
 He has now made 3 All-Star Teams.